MS-13: Presence

+Prior to a 2014 crackdown on the gang by the Spanish National Police Corps, MS-13 operated five cliques in Spain, located in Madrid, Girona, Barcelona, and Ibi.
+Mara Salvatrucha's operations in Spain were provided with financial and logistical support by the gang's El Salvador-based leadership as part of MS-13's expansionist agenda known as Programa 34 ("Program 34").

 History

-The Mara Salvatrucha gang originated in Los Angeles, set up in the 1980s by Salvadoran immigrants in the city's Pico-Union neighborhood who immigrated to the United States after the Central American civil wars of the 1980s.
+The Mara Salvatrucha gang originated in Los Angeles, set up in the 1980s by Salvadoran immigrants in the city's Pico-Union, Westlake and Rampart neighborhoods who immigrated to the United States after the Central American civil wars of the 1980s.
 Throughout the 1970s and 1980s, Salvadoran asylum seekers were refused asylum in the U.S. and instead classified as undocumented immigrants.
 As such, Salvadorans began to immigrate without documents in increasing numbers.
 They mostly settled in cities with large undocumented populations, like Los Angeles.
 Salvadoran asylum claims were neglected until the 1991 case American Baptist Churches v.
 Thornburgh.
 The case's settlement agreement required Guatemalan and Salvadoran asylum claims to be reevaluated, as long as they had entered the U.S. by 1990.
 By this point, the civil war was already drawing to a close after more than a decade of fighting.
 Before American Baptist Churches v.
 Thornburg and even after, Salvadoran immigrants were left highly vulnerable to exploitation.

 In the very beginning, MS-13 was a group of young, delinquent, heavy metal fans who lived in Los Angeles.
 However, the undocumented community in Los Angeles was subject to severe racial prejudices and persecution.
 Under these conditions, MS-13 began to mutate into a gang.
 Originally, the gang's main purpose was to protect Salvadoran immigrants from the other, more established gangs of Los Angeles, who were predominantly composed of Mexicans, Asians, and African-Americans.
 Some of the original members of the MS-13 adhered to Satanism, and while the majority of contemporary MS-13 members do not identify as Satanists, the Satanist influence is still seen in some of their symbolism.
 The gang became a more traditional criminal organization under the auspices of Ernesto Deras.
 Deras was a former member of Salvadoran special forces, trained in Panama by United States Green Berets.
 On gaining leadership of an MS-13 clique in 1990, he used his military training to discipline the gang and improve its logistical operations.
 It was after this point that the gang began to grow in power.
 MS-13's rivalry with the 18th Street Gang also began in this period.
 MS-13 and 18th Street were initially friendly, since they were some of the only gangs to allow Salvadorans to join.
 What exactly caused their alliance to fall apart is uncertain.
 Most versions point to a fight over a girl in 1989.
 In the incident, an MS-13 gangster was killed, which led to a cycle of vengeance that has escalated into an intense and generalized animosity between the two gangs.